jasmitawalia/Drowsiness-Detection/README.md

 # Drowsiness-Detection

-# Introduction to the problem: state of the art:
+# Introduction to the problem: State of the art:
 The main idea behind this project is to develop a nonintrusive system which can detect fatigue of any human and can issue a timely warning.
 Drivers who do not take regular breaks when driving long distances run a high risk of becoming drowsy a